Demontager/minessh/README.md

-**You may give me some bounty to support my work and further improvement:**
+**You may send me some bounty to support my work and further improvement:**

 BTC: 1PGgybf5QbCTohCoRgEA4Q5ZSLhpSsg8cn